EvgenyPetrovsky/anode/README.md

 ## Project organization

 Project contains set of independed workflows that acquire, clean and process data. `R` folder has subfolders that reflect workflow name and implement specific kinds on analysis. for example `/R/volume` contains programs to serve volumes analysis needs.
 Each step represented by its own R script.
-Data used by each workflow is
+Data used by each workflow is stored in respective subfolder of `/data`.